 - All support enquiries will be responded to within 12 normal business hours

 - All email enquiries will be logged in our helpdesk software and issued with a unique ticket reference

-- Qualifications provided by the awarding body will be input by Psittacus Systems Ltd and a timescale will be provided for completion within 12 normal business hours
+- Qualifications provided by any Awarding Body will be inputted by Psittacus Systems Ltd and a timescale will be provided for completion within 12 normal business hourss

-- Online enquiries will be logged in our helpdesk software and issued with a unique ticket reference.
+- All BLE Support Ticket enquiries will be logged in our helpdesk software and issued with a unique ticket reference

 This policy defines the web browsers which we support for our online systems and services.

 - Statistics for browser support are based on information collected from Google Analytics on the login pages used by all our products.

 - The list of supported browsers is reviewed on a calendar-monthly basis.

 - Older browsers which we still need to support (notably Internet Explorer) should employ graceful degradation to ensure the user is still able to carry out the functional requirements or acceptance criteria.

 - Only the latest stable version of browsers which adopt a rapid release cycle will be supported.
 This is due to the nature of rapid-release, meaning browser support could change on a weekly basis.
 When a new version of a browser is released, we will endeavour to ensure that our software is operable as soon as reasonably possible.
 From time to time, browser updates may reduce functionality of live sites.